Participate in Tinnitus Research

 Learn how you can participate in our research and help test a new diagnostic tool for tinnitus

-Seeking people with or without tinnitus
+Seeking people with tinnitus

 Our tinnitus research study aims to investigate a way to objectively ‘measure’ tinnitus using a safe and non-invasive brain imaging technique based on near-infrared light.